cisco/mindmeld/docs/source/userguide/nlp.rst

 ..

   2. **Optimizing the classifier configuration**: Accuracy can also be improved by selecting a classifier configuration that is better suited for your training data.
 The natural language processor's :meth:`build` method uses a default configuration for each classifier to train the NLP models.
 While these baseline models provide a reasonable starting point for your NLP pipeline, experimenting with different model types, features, etc. could help identify alternate configurations that produce more accurate models.
 However, this approach, unlike training data augmentation, is more advanced.
-It requires expertise in applied machine learning for running meaningful experiments and identifying the optimal classifier settings.

-Refer to the upcoming chapters for discussions on model optimization in the context of each NLP classifier.
+It requires expertise in applied machine learning to run meaningful experiments and identify the optimal classifier settings.
+Refer to the upcoming chapters for details on the configuration options available for each NLP classifier.

 Save models for future use